tsunamishadow/bonusheroes/index.md

 ## [Bonus Heroes Rotation](/bonusheroes/bonusheroes)

+**NOW COMEPLETELY DEFUNCT**

-List of Bonus Heroes for today and tomorrow, also includes links to guides for some of the heroes. **Currently under reconstruction**
+List of Bonus Heroes for today and tomorrow, also includes links to guides for some of the heroes.

 ## [Dota Time Events](/bonusheroes/dotatimeevents)

 A list of things that happen in a Dota game at certain times in the game.
 Also includes a list of long (a.k.a. punishable) cooldowns for hero spells.

+**Updated for 7.20e**

 ## [Flowcharts](/bonusheroes/flowcharts)